-As most of the popular activities in Zimbabwe (wildlife viewing, for instance) are priced on the high side as well as being inaccessible by public transport, Zimbabwe has never really catered for the budget traveller, preferring to aim at the ‘high end’ visitors.
-Consequently, outside of Victoria Falls and in the centres of main towns there is little, decent backpacker accommodation and what there is may not be considered cheap by international standards.
+As most of the popular activities in Zimbabwe (wildlife viewing, for instance) are priced on the high side as well as being inaccessible by public transport, Zimbabwe has never really catered for the budget traveller, preferring to pitch at ‘high-end’ visitors.
+Consequently, outside of Victoria Falls and in the centres of main towns there is little decent backpacker accommodation and what there is may not be considered cheap by international standards.
 Note that you will often find really cheap accommodation in towns but unless it is specifically marketed to backpackers there’s every chance it will be used for purposes other than sleeping.

 ‘Green’ or ‘Eco’ accommodation

 Many accommodation owners especially in and around national parks have recognised that supporting and involving local communities is essential to achieving wildlife conservation and have set up their own programmes or joined existing ones.
+The CAMPFIRE philosophy formed the basis of this thinking and recent global trends and concerns have made it a priority for lodges wishing to appeal to the new eco-conscious marketplace.
 Other places want simply to employ ‘green’ practices and as such choose eco-friendly building materials, install solar water heating, water saving schemes and a whole host of other planet-friendly initiatives.

-It’s a welcome trend but do be aware that ‘eco-friendly’ is a term used all too freely in publicity material these days so if you’re seeking out genuine examples, a quick check of the accommodation’s website should highlight those that are taking it seriously.
+It’s a welcome trend and we encourage visitors to support these accommodations with their patronage.
+Do be aware that ‘eco-friendly’ is a term used all too freely in publicity material these days so if you’re seeking out genuine examples, a quick check of the accommodation’s website should highlight those that are taking it seriously.
 A good clue is those that include visits to the places they support in their list of activities.

 National parks accommodation

 Most national parks offer lodge, cottage and/or chalet accommodation.
-Note that you pay per unit of accommodation, not per person.
-These used to be considerably cheaper than privately run establishments and were best described as utilitarian, with most being very run-down.
+Note that you usually pay per unit of accommodation, not per person.
+These used to be considerably cheaper than privately run establishments and were best described as utilitarian, albeit needing some maintenance.
 Many international visitors felt they were not particularly good value for money.
 All are furnished, with bed linen and towels, basic kitchen equipment, crockery and cutlery for self-catering.
 They conform to a similar design throughout the Parks system and generally offer a choice of one to three twin and double bedrooms.
 Cottages and lodges have their own kitchens and bathrooms, while chalets tend to have external cooking and communal washing facilities.